 The hospitality industry offers the following exciting career options:

 - Departmental Management: There are various opportunities for management in the hospitality industry.
 Managers within a standard hospitality unit include Guest Services, Front of House, Reservations, Sales and Marketing, Restaurant, Catering and Spa and Recreation managers.

 - Front of House/Reception: This tends to be the heart of the hotel where guests often go to obtain information on sights to see, places to eat and general guest requests.

-The Tourism and Travel sector provides women, youth and migrant employees with relatively easy access into the workforce.
-The industry is service oriented requiring professionals to know their product offerings to ensure service excellence.
+The Tourism and Travel sector provides women, youth and migrant employees with relatively easy access to the workforce.
+The industry is service-oriented requiring professionals to know their product offerings to ensure service excellence.

 Work opportunities may be found in the airline industry, car rental, cruise ships, events management, government tourism departments, tourism information bureau and travel agencies.

 These are some of the career options within the sector:

 - Public Sector – Government Tourism Official, Tourism Development Coordinator, Tourism Information Officer

 - Travel Agency – Retail Consultant and Travel Agents, Wholesale Travel-tour operator